31 Things You Should Do Right Now to Avoid High Blood Pressure

 Being overweight or obese ups our risk of a host of illnesses including heart disease.
 And in case you haven’t heard, you can be “overfat” without being overweight.
 “Overweight also increases the chances that you will develop high blood pressure, and this can be a double whammy to your heart health,” says Arthur Heller, MD, a primary care doctor in New York City.
 But “losing as little as five to 10 pounds may help lower your blood pressure and improve heart health.”

 Regular exercise helps us maintain a normal weight and reduces blood pressure levels, packing a one-two punch against heart disease, and numerous other health issues.
 The current recommendations call for moderate-intensity aerobic exercise (think brisk walking) at least 2 hours and 30 minutes each week or vigorous-intensity aerobic exercise for 1 hour and 15 minutes per week (think indoor cycling or running).
 Check in with your doctor before making any major changes to your workout schedule.
-Here are some other things that are affecting your blood pressure reading.
+Here are some suggestions for exercises for high blood pressure.

 Fill up on fiber